doddatpivotal/winterfell-aws-concourse-setup/Readme.md

 # Concourse Installation at AWS

-The following guide walks through setting up Concourse for PCF on Aws.
+The following guide walks through setting up Concourse for PCF on AWS.
 This is for demo and sandbox activities only and does not represent a production ready implementation.
 The following Pivotal documentation drove this effort: https://docs.pivotal.io/p-concourse/installing.html
 The process should take about 30 minutes.

 ![Concourse on AWS](docs/concourse-on-aws.png)